Amazon Marketplace Update: FBA Prep Services and FBM Refunds (Updated: Jan 22, 2026)

 Amazon’s frequent policy changes make staying informed vital to avoid penalties and suspensions.
 Experienced partners watch these updates closely and adjust strategies right away to prevent problems while grabbing new opportunities.

 That’s where Velocity Sellers steps in.
-Our expert Amazon management team helps brands anticipate policy shifts, fine-tune PPC campaigns, and scale profitably through every marketplace change.
-In a world where every update matters, proactive strategy is no longer optional — it’s the only way to win.
-For sellers keeping up with Amazon marketplace news today, partnering with experts like Velocity Sellers ensures you stay ahead of every policy change.
+Our expert Amazon management team tracks every major marketplace update, helps brands anticipate policy shifts, fine-tune PPC campaigns, and protect their margins as the rules change.
+In a world where every Amazon update matters, proactive strategy isn’t a nice-to-have — it’s the only way to stay ahead.